gengstrand/clojure-news-feed/server/k8s/README.md

 ### running the service

-Note that the feed-deployment.yaml file gets overwritten by the setup.sh script and deploys what we just built.
-The feed-deployment.yaml file deploys feed4.
 There are other feed deployment manifests in this folder for deploying any version of the feed service that you are interested in but you have to edit them if you want to run what you built locally.
+See the kubectl commands near the bottom of this topic for launching and initializing Redis, MySql, Cassandra, and Elasticsearch.

 ```shell
 cd ../k8s